MurilloGroupMSU/Dense-Plasma-Properties-Database/README.md

 Each file includes a header that describes its content and source.

 We are also developing a Jupyter notebook for easy viewing of the database.
-An example Jupyter notebook is included here, but it is only here as a test; please don't try to use it!
+An example Jupyter notebook is included here, but it is only here as a test; please don't try to use it directly, but use it as motivation for building your own tool.

-Mathieu is trying to modify!
+This database was initially built by:
+* Matheiu Marciante
+* Liam Stanton
+* Michael S. Murillo